npezarro/post-covid-19/microblog/README.md

-# Welcome to my Microblog!
+# Welcome to Microblog!

-I'm building this based off of the tutorial from here:  [Flask Mega-Tutorial](https://blog.miguelgrinberg.com/post/the-flask-mega-tutorial-part-i-hello-world).

-I'll be repurposing the site for a project once I've completed the tutorial, :).
+This is an example application featured in my [Flask Mega-Tutorial](https://blog.miguelgrinberg.com/post/the-flask-mega-tutorial-part-i-hello-world).
+See the tutorial for instructions on how to work with it.